MMTpgr/trivia-app/README.md

 # trivia-app

-app to train using AWS Cloud regarding AWS DevOps Certificate
+open-source app taken from the AWS DevOps certificate to deploy in the cloud (mainly to train deploying stuff on the AWS cloud)